psanse/Bfilt/src_xml2dimacs/readme.txt

 https://github.com/xcsp3team/XCSP3-CPP-Parser

 It provides a collection of callback methods that helps processing benchmark files.
-The software xml2dimacs transforms XCSP3 files into a graph, it implements a set of callback functions that they are invoked after the corresponding tag is found.
+The software xml2dimacs transforms XCSP3 files into a graph, it implements a set of callback functions that they are invoked after the corresponding tag is found in the file.